Softwire/strawberry-fair/frontend/src/pages/events/2021-05-02-over-18s-band-comp-heat-one.md

 eventTypes:
   - Band competition
 ---
-Heat one of the Over 18's Cambridge Band Competition is at the Portland Arms on Mitchums Corner.
+Heat three of the Over 18's Cambridge Band Competition is at the Portland Arms on Mitchums Corner.

 * Tantris
 * Slava B